 Our daily routine every morning involves us leaving the house by 7am to make it to school by 7:30am.
 Sometimes we walk there and other times we pay $2 to take a DiDi.
 Didi is the exact same as Uber, just the Chinese version (in fact they bought out Uber China).
 We have been driven to school in everything from Mercedes’ to Toyotas.
 After a few days of eating breakfast together, Calvin now eats on the first floor of the dining hall with the other kids while I eat on the third floor with the rest of the staff.
 We are there until Calvin’s last class ends at 4:30pm and then begin the walk home!
 We often stop by the grocery store on the way back from school because there are so few stores near our apartment.
 Darn suburbs.
 But we just found a bakery that makes amazing garlic bread so I am content!
 Anyways, it is about a 25 minute walk (one way) and we usually get home just in time for dinner.
 However, such long hours make it super difficult to FaceTime with family and friends back home.
 We have a 15 hour difference between us and Arizona right now and we are limited to weekend video chat dates.
 We are fortunate that our family has time for us on the weekends!

 We are both still getting used to the big campus, but they have some amazing facilities here!
 The school has a huge olympic-size pool with a moderately sized staff gym looking over it.
 The Manchester Football Sports Academy is a partner and located on the same campus.
-They have a giant gym and a golf range all right there!
-The football/baseball fields are gigantic and gorgeous.
+You will often see them training the students after school in their rigorous soccer program.
+They also have a giant gym, rock climbing wall, and a golf range all right there!
+The soccer/baseball fields are gigantic and gorgeous.
 I haven’t been on the tennis or basketball courts yet but they are more impressive than anything we have back home!
 Even though I am not sporty, I can’t deny that this school has me stoked for outdoor activities.

 If you are concerned that there isn’t a huge art presence, don’t be.
 The classroom hallways are plastered with amazing artwork that the students have created themselves.
 I haven’t even told you about the art and music building yet!
 There are so many options it is incredible.
 I didn’t have these many options when I went to UNIVERSITY.
 They have entire rooms designated for fashion design, pottery, dance studio, calligraphy, choir, band, private drum/piano rooms, painting room, 3D printing, visual arts, and the list goes on.
 Calvin is going to be in heaven when he finally has electives and can take some of this stuff!
 Not only that, but the art and music teachers are so experienced and have a ton of resources to use with their students.
 It is so amazing and I have never been to another school like it!